 his disciples bus in almost 2,000 homeless people from major American

 the new voters were mentally ill and were given beer laced with drugs

 to keep them manageable.
 Credible allegations have been made that

 one or more of the imported street people died due to overdosing on the

 beer and drug mixture, their bodies buried in the desert.
 To my

 Rajneesh's voting fraud scheme failed, and the derelicts and mental

 patients were returned to the streets after the election was over,

-Rajneesh used people, spoke out of both sides of his mouth, and betrayed the trust of
+people, spoke out of both sides of his mouth, and betrayed the trust of

-his own disciples.
+his disciples.
 This betrayal caused Vivek, his longtime

-girlfriend and companion, to commit suicide by taking an overdose of
+girlfriend, and companion, to commit suicide by taking an overdose of

 sleeping pills.
 Rajneesh even lied about her death, slandering

 his greatest love in her grave by falsely claiming that she was

-chronically depressed due to some intrinsic
+chronically depressed due to some intrinsic emotional

-I knew her, and she was the most radiant woman I have ever known.
+her, and she was the most radiant woman I have ever known.